hexawyz/Exo/ReadMe.md

 	* Configuration service that will persist important configuration
 	* Device registry that references all known devices, connected or not
 	* Discovery orchestrator that will detect and load optional components and drivers from plugin assemblies

+In general, although Exo is opinionated towards managing hardware devices, it is designed more as a general-purpose management system that could be used outside of the scope of a computer.

 ## Device discovery